 Fellow, Multidisciplinary Program in Education Sciences

 BiographyA PhD student in the learning sciences at Northwestern University, John F. "Trey" Smith is interested in K-12 science learning that pushes beyond traditional science education boundaries to include social, cultural, historical, political, and community contexts and questions.
 Smith works with Dr. Brian Reiser on the Next Generation Science Storylines project and Dr. Shirin Vossoughi on the Learning Through Youth Community Tinkering project.
 Smith is also a fellow in the Multidisciplinary Program in Education Sciences (MPES) at Northwestern funded by the Institute of Education Sciences (IES) at the U.S. Department of Education.

 Smith served as a 2014-15 Albert Einstein Distinguished Educator Fellow on Capitol Hill in Washington, DC.
-As a member of Senator Gillibrand’s (NY) legislative team, he helped secure bipartisan amendments to the Every Student Succeeds Act of 2016 related to engineering and computer science education, career and technical education, and teacher professional development.
+As a legislative fellow in the Senate, he helped secure bipartisan amendments to the Every Student Succeeds Act of 2016 related to engineering and computer science education, career and technical education, and teacher professional development.
 The following year, the Library of Congress selected Smith to be its first-ever Science Teacher-in-Residence.
 In his role at the Library he explored teaching and learning with historical primary sources in science and engineering classrooms.

 Smith has a BA in communication studies and a BA in political science from Louisiana State University, and an MSEd in secondary science education from the University of Pennsylvania.

-- 2017 - Multidisciplinary Program in Education Sciences (MPES) Fellow, Northwestern University
+- 2017 - IES Multidisciplinary Program in Education Sciences (MPES) Fellow, Northwestern University

 - 2016 - Emerging Leader, ASCD